DeepakVadgama/deepakvadgama.github.io/_posts/poems/2015-06-08-dance-of-the-dragons.md

 title: Dance of the dragons
 category: poem
 comments: true
-excerpt: 'protect your queen' the soldiers screamed amidst chaos..
+excerpt: protect your queen; the soldiers screamed amidst chaos..
 ---